Managing Anxiety

 • Improving communication and Problem-Solving Skills

-Other approaches focus more on “bottom-up” strategies of training the body to slow down, relax, and feel safe, along with strategies to generate more natural positive chemistry to counteract the effects of high stress.
-Strategies like breathing, meditation, yoga, discovering hobbies or activities that create “flow,” or strategies to increase feel-good chemistry fall into the second category.
+Other approaches focus more on “bottom-up” strategies for training the body to slow down, relax, and feel safe, along with strategies to generate more natural positive chemistry to counteract the effects of high stress.
+Strategies like breathing, meditation, yoga, discovering hobbies or activities that create “flow,” or increasing feel-good chemistry fall into the second category.

 Some examples of "bottom-up" strategies include: